bestchayapol/DishDive/README.md

 > iOS: supply the same `--dart-define` values when running via Xcode or `flutter build ios`.
 Ensure appropriate provisioning profiles.

-### Maps / External Keys

-Add any required keys (e.g., Google Maps) to your platform-specific manifests.
-Restrict them by SHA‑1 of your signing certificate for production.

 ---

 ## Go Backend Setup